surajdede32-bot/chroot-distro/README.md

 ## Requirements

-### Rooted Android Device
+- Rooted Android Device

-All root implementations are compatible.
-You can use **chroot-distro** from any terminal application (e.g., Termux).

-### BusyBox for Android NDK
+- BusyBox for Android NDK

-- Install the [latest BusyBox for Android NDK](https://github.com/osm0sis/android-busybox-ndk) by [osm0sis](https://github.com/osm0sis) as a [Magisk module](https://github.com/Magisk-Modules-Repo/busybox-ndk).
+    - Install the [latest BusyBox for Android NDK by osm0sis ](https://github.com/osm0sis/android-busybox-ndk) as a [Magisk module](https://github.com/Magisk-Modules-Repo/busybox-ndk).
     - You can also use Magisk or KernelSU’s builtin BusyBox.
-    > If you are kernelsu user then you don't need to flash busybox-ndk module the builtbusybox-ndk module the builtin busybox work just great

     - **Recommended:** v1.36.1
     - **Avoid:** v1.32.1 (Outdated versions will cause issues)
+> [!TIP]
+> If you use KernelSU then there's no need to flash the busybox-ndk module, it already has builtin busybox support

 ## Installation

-1. Ensure all [requirements](#requirements) are installed
+1. Make sure all [requirements](#requirements) are installed
 2. Flash the latest module from the [releases page](https://github.com/sabamdarif/chroot-distro/releases)

 ### Configuration for Termux Users